Large Kohn anomaly and phonon collapse induced by charge density wave in UPt$_2$Si$_2$

 Unlike for the TA mode, $\gamma_{\bq}$ is very small for the LA phonon (below the energy resolution) and does not show any measurable $\bq$- or temperature-dependence.
 The phonon is sharp, with negligible damping, and follows a sinusoidal dispersion curve expected for a conventional acoustic phonon, as shown by black solid line in the top panels of Fig.~\ref{fig:3}.
 We thus confirm that the LA mode does not play a role in the CDW formation and it is the TA phonon that is coupled with the CDW, consistent with the transverse atomic displacements observed in the previous x-ray diffraction experiment \cite{JLee2020}.

-A soft-phonon-driven phase transition, as observed for example in perovskites, requires that a well-defined phonon mode softens at a particular wave vector where a central peak is usually observed \cite{Hancock_PRB2015, Shapiro1972, CowleyShapiro2006}.
-On the other hand, an overdamped lattice response indicates that a phonon eigenmode does not exist and lattice vibrations are not a relevant degree of freedom.
-In our case, TA phonons are absent in a finite wave vector range around Q$_{\rm{CDW}}$ even well above the T$_{\rm{CDW}}$.
-From the lattice-vibrational point of view, all these wave vectors are equivalent and characterized by diffusive dynamics with no phonon quasiparticles.
-This points to a mainly non-phonon-driven CDW mechanism that both chooses the particular ordering wave vector, $\rm{\bQ_{CDW}}$, and over-damps the phonon.
+A soft-phonon-driven phase transition, as observed for example in perovskites, involves a well-defined phonon mode that softens at a particular wave vector, where a central peak typically emerges \cite{Hancock_PRB2015, Shapiro1972, CowleyShapiro2006}.
+In contrast, an overdamped lattice response indicates that a phonon eigenmode does not exist, and that lattice vibrations are not the relevant dynamical degrees of freedom.
+While lattice displacements remain important, the usual propagating phonon is absent, rendering the soft-mode picture inadequate in the regime of such extreme e-ph coupling.
+In our case, TA phonons are absent within a finite wave vector range around Q$_{\rm{CDW}}$, even well above T$_{\rm{CDW}}$.
+From the lattice-dynamical perspective, all these wave vectors are equivalent and characterized by diffusive behavior, with no phonon quasiparticles.
+This points to a mainly non-phonon-driven CDW mechanism, such as electron-electron or electron-lattice coupling, that both selects the particular ordering wave vector, $\mathbf{Q}_{\rm{CDW}}$, and overdamps the phonon.

 The mechanisms underlying the CDW in UPt$_2$Si$_2$ are further revealed by Fig.~\ref{fig:4}.
 The square symbols show the temperature dependence of the integrated intensity of the elastic CDW peak, with solid line being a fit to the mean-field theory, $I \propto (T-T_{\rm{CDW}})$ \cite{Cowley_AdvPhys1980}.
 The obtained CDW transition temperature, T$_{\rm{CDW}} = 316(2)$~K, is consistent with the previous XRD measurement \cite{JLee2020}.
 The circles, on the other hand, show the bare (undamped) phonon energy squared at $\bq \approx \rm{\bQ_{CDW}}$, which roughly follows an $E_{\bq}^2 \propto (T-T_{c})$ relation obtained in the classical mean-field theory of soft-mode structural phase transitions \cite{Shirane_book2002,Cowley_AdvPhys1980,Cochran_AdvPhys1969,TkachenkoZaliznyak_PRB2021}.
-However, the transition temperature estimated from the extrapolated phonon softening (solid red line), T$^*_{\rm{CDW}}$ = 242(4)~K, is significantly lower than the actually observed onset temperature of the CDW.
+However, the transition temperature estimated from the extrapolated phonon softening (solid blue line), T$^*_{\rm{CDW}}$ = 278(11)~K, is noticeably lower than the actually observed onset temperature of the CDW.